MobilityData/GTFS_Schedule_Best-Practices/index.md

 These are recommended practices for describing public transportation services in the [General Transit Feed Specification (GTFS)](https://gtfs.org).
 These practices have been synthesized from the experience of the [GTFS Best Practices working group](#working-group) members and [application-specific GTFS practice recommendations](http://www.transitwiki.org/TransitWiki/index.php/Best_practices_for_creating_GTFS).

+### Linking to This Document

+Please link here in order to provide feed producers with guidance for correct formation of GTFS data.
+Each individual recommendation has an anchor link.
+Click the recommendation to get the URL for the in-page anchor link.

+If your GTFS-consuming application involves particular requirements or recommendations for GTFS data practices, it is recommended to publish a document with those requirements or recommendations to supplement these common best practices.

 ### Document Structure

 Recommended practices are organized into three primary sections